ankitmishra42/ankitmishra42/README.md

 - 👋 Hi there, I’m Ankit Mishra
 - 👀 I'm a Software Devloper and Data Analyst experienced with Python, PowerBI, SQL, Excel, and Cloud based technologies like AWS, and others also🚀, passionate about developing production-ready web applications and fetch insides from raw data with 1+ years of professional onsite as well as remote working experience. 🎯

-- 🌱 I’m currently working as a Dataa= Analyst intern at Flexing data.
+- 🌱 I’m currently working as a Data Analyst intern at Flexing data.
 - 🌱 Previously I worked for six months as a software devloper intern at Persist ventures.
 - 💞️ I’m looking to collaborate on any software or Data analysis related projects
 - 📫 You can reach me out via: